Shubhamm-02/Type-Ahead/README.md

   a curated set of real flagship queries (`"iphone 15 pro"`, `"airpods"`, …);
-- assigns **Zipf-like** counts (the *n*-th most popular query gets ≈ `1/n` of the top query's traffic) because real search traffic is heavily skewed toward a few head terms — which is what makes caching and trending behave realistically;
+- assigns **Zipf-like** counts (the *n*-th most popular query gets ≈ `1/n` of the top query's traffic) because real search traffic is heavily skewed toward a few head terms, which is what makes caching and trending behave realistically;
 - is **deterministic** (fixed seed) so everyone gets the same file.

 If you'd rather use a real dataset, drop any `query,count` CSV at `data/queries.csv`.
-If a dataset has no counts, aggregate duplicates to derive them — `store.loadCSV` already sums repeated queries.
+If a dataset has no counts, aggregate duplicates to derive them, `store.loadCSV` already sums repeated queries.